pantheon-systems/documentation/source/docs/articles/sites/domains/adding-a-ssl-certificate-for-secure-https-communication.md

   - developing
   - launch
 ---
 SSL is a standard for establishing an encrypted link between your Pantheon site and a client (e.g. web browser).
 You should enable SSL on a custom domain, e.g., www.example.com, if you are transmitting any sensitive data.
-Loading a valid OpenSSL certificate into a Pantheon environment provisions a SSL loadbalancer with a dedicated IP address, allowing secure communication over HTTPS.
+Loading a valid OpenSSL certificate into a Pantheon environment provisions an SSL load balancer with a dedicated IP address, allowing secure communication over HTTPS.

 **Note**: Enable SSL before updating DNS.
-SSL for custom domains is available for Professional Plans and above.
+SSL for custom domains is available for Professional plans and above.

-Enabling SSL requires you to do the following:
+## Steps to Enable SSL

 1. Generate Key and CSR
 2. Get SSL certificate